A guide to expanding and enhancing existing stable blocks

 It’s important to note that planning regulations can change, and they can vary between different local authorities.
 Therefore, it’s crucial to check with the local planning department to get up-to-date and accurate information specific to the location and nature of the proposed additions to the stable block.
 What may have been deemed acceptable 5 years ago, may not still be accepted by planning today.
 It is always worth checking because if you go ahead and make changes to your stables without planning consent (if required), the planning authority can (and will) order you to demolish your building if consent was not given.
 That would be a very expensive mistake.

-Whatever your requirements, our in-house design team will ensure that the improvements/additions to your stable are designed and constructed so that they work seamlessly with your existing yard and are in keeping with the surroundings.
+Whatever your requirements, our in-house design team will ensure that the improvements/additions to your horse stable are designed and constructed so that they work seamlessly with your existing yard and are in keeping with the surroundings.
 We craft everything bespoke at our UK-based workshop.
 Call us today to discuss your requirements 01233 740 944.